EttusResearch/uhd/host/docs/build.rst

 ------------------------------------------------------------------------

 **Linux Notes:**
-The dependencies can be acquired through the package manager.
+This is dependent on the distribution you are using, but most, if not all, of the dependencies should be available in the package repositories for your package manager.

 **Mac OS X Notes:**
 Install the "Xcode Developer Tools" to get the build tools (gcc and make).